Think Progress. Think Tomorrow. Think GRADD.

 • Individuals may serve in AmeriCorps for two years and earn two education awards.

-AmeriCorps programs are made possible by a grant from the Corporation for National Service through the Kentucky Commission on Community Volunteerism and
+AmeriCorps programs are made possible by a grant from the Corporation for National Community Service and through the state commission Serve Kentucky.

 To apply for the AmeriCorps Senior Connections program, please download and print the application here.

-The Kentucky Commission on Community Volunteerism and Service (KCCVS) website has information on other programs in the Commonwealth.
+The Serve Kentucky website (https://chfs.ky.gov/agencies/dfrcvs/kccvs/Pages/default.aspx) has information on other programs in the Commonwealth.

 For more information on the AmeriCorps family of programs go to AmeriCorps.gov.